balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 </p>

 <p style="text-align:justify;">
 What if we must send this message eventually?
 What if the requirement says that it must appear if a card was successfully saved?
 We can take advantage of the fact that most probably there is an ACID database in our toolbox.
-Let’s store both in one stored, using one transaction!
-A separate thread can take a look at all events saved in the store, fetch ones not yet sent to the broker, send them and mark as sent.
-All in a couple of lines:</p>
+Let’s store both in one storage, using one transaction!
+A separate thread can take a look at all events saved in that storage, fetch ones not yet sent to the broker, send them and mark as sent.
+All in a couple of lines in new implementation of DomainEventPublisher:</p>

 ```java
 @Component